The Meagle has an incredible sense of smell.

 What does a Meagle look like?

-The Meagle has a compact size, can have hanging ears, and have oval or almond-shaped eyes.
+The Meagle is a compact size, and can have hanging ears and oval or almond-shaped eyes.

 How big will a Meagle get?

-These dogs are about 12 to 16 inches in size.
+These dogs are about 12 to 16 inches in size when fully grown.

 What is the lifespan of a Meagle?